Wall Street ends wobbly day near records Wednesday after Fed meeting

 The stakes are rising by the day for Congress to act.
 A report released Wednesday morning showed that retail sales sank 1.1% last month.
 It's the second straight month of weakness, a much worse showing than the 0.3% decline that economists expected and the latest evidence that the renewed wave of coronavirus infections is ripping more chunks out of the economy.

-Restaurants posted particularly sharp declines in sales, and the numbers may get only worse if more governments around the country shut down indoor dining.
+Restaurants posted sharp declines in sales, and the numbers may get only worse.
 Just this week, restaurants in New York City were limited to outdoor dining, even as colder temperatures and snow arrive.
 Governments around the country and world are bringing back varying degrees of restrictions on businesses to slow the spread of the virus.

-Fed Chair Jerome Powell said a full recovery likely won't happen until people feel safe enough to go back to normal activity.
+Even without lockdowns, the rising death toll of the pandemic is scaring customers away from businesses and normal economic activity.

 If Congress can indeed reach a deal, it could help carry the economy through what's expected to be a bleak winter, before one or more coronavirus vaccines can help the economy get closer to normal next year.

-So far, Pfizer and partner BioNTech’s coronavirus shots have gained emergency approval and are already being given to key health care workers.
-The Food and Drug Administration has given a second vaccine a positive analysis, and the candidate developed by Moderna could be on a path to approval this week.
+So far, Pfizer and partner BioNTech’s coronavirus shots have gained emergency approval, and health care workers are among the first in line to get it.
+The Food and Drug Administration has given a second vaccine a positive analysis, and the candidate developed by Moderna could be be on the cusp of regulatory approval itself.

-Distribution of vaccines to the wider population will likely take months, but more vaccines on the market will speed up the process and put the economy on a path to normalcy sooner.
+Distribution of vaccines to the wider population will likely take months, but more vaccines on the market will speed up the process and get the economy back on a path to normalcy sooner.

 While the long-term view for the economy and markets remains positive, investors are likely in for more volatility in the coming months.